moogacs/docs.buf.build/docs/ci-cd/github-actions.md

 changes to your API based on a given repository to check against, such as the `HEAD` of the `main` branch of your repository.

-Add the following after your `buf-lint` step, as well as make the following adjustments to your previous steps.
+Add this after your `buf-lint` step and make these adjustments to your previous steps.

 ```yaml title=.github/workflows/pull-request.yaml {10-13}
 name: buf-pull-request